renspringlea/ryba.ren/books.md

 - [2017-2023](#2017-2023)

 notes:
-- R = re-read
+- I've been recording which books I've read since late 2017.
+This page is where I keep this record.
+- Below, a triangle symbol (▶) next to a book title indicates that you can click the book title and see my notes on the book.
+These notes are usually unpolished and give either my general take on the book and/or particular insights I find interesting or useful.
+Notes are available for books I've read since 2024 (which is when I began systematically recording my thoughts on books).
+- Three exclamation marks (!!!) denotes books that I particularly enjoyed (other than classics).
+This only applies to books I read before 2024.
+- "R" indicates a re-read of a book I had read previously.
-- JRM Reading Challenge = recommendation from José!
+- "JRM Reading Challenge" denotes that a book is a recommendation from my colleague José!
 - The fact that I've read a book does not necessarily mean that I agree with or endorse its contents.

-# Leaderboard
-List of greatest novels ever written, according to Ren (ordered by publication date):
+My current leaderboard (list of what I think are the greatest novels ever!) is, by publication date:
 - The Catcher in the Rye (J. D. Salinger, 1951)
 - Go Tell It on the Mountain (James Baldwin, 1953)
 - The Haunting of Hill House (Shirley Jackson, 1959)